DDMAL/Andrew-Hughes-Chant/README.md

 To install Pymei, please refer to: https://github.com/DDMAL/libmei/wiki.

-First install libmei, then install the Python bingings.
+First install libmei, then install the Python bindings.